nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Spinel
       A general management protocol for enabling a host device to communicate with and manage co-processors, like a network co-processor (NCP) or a radio co-processor (RCP).

+   Submodule
+      A child of another Git repository, managed using the ``git submodule`` command family.
+      Also referred to as *Git submodule*.

    Supervisor Call (SVC)
       It generates a software exception in which access to system resources or privileged operations can be provided.